lgw2/lgw2.github.io/_teaching/csci246-spring-2023/syllabus.md

 ### Discord server

 All course communication will be through our course Discord server.
-Join with [this link](https://discord.gg/KTMAb8Bwgg).
-It will prompt you to create a new account, or you can choose to log in with an existing account.
+See D2L announcement for link.
+Please [change your nickname](https://support.discord.com/hc/en-us/articles/219070107-Server-Nicknames#:~:text=If%20you're%20on%20the,new%20nickname%20of%20your%20choice!) to your full name (first and last).

-### Course outcomes
+## Course outcomes
 By engaging with this course through attending lectures and completing assignments, at the end of this course, students should:
 * be comfortable reading and using mathematical terminology around sets, functions, propositional and predicate logic, asymptotic notation, recursion, and graphs;
-* be comfortable readina and writing mathematical proofs using the following
+* be comfortable reading and writing mathematical proofs using the following
 	methods: direct proofs, proofs by counterexample, proofs by construction, proofs by contradiction, proofs by contrapositive, and proofs by induction;
 * have improved their problem solving and critical thinking skills, such as: